eramons/techblog/content/post/thinkpadw500.md

 After this last test, it was time to sit down and bring the laptop back to life, with all its parts and tiny screws, knowing that the flashing was succesful.

+Once the laptop was whole again:

+ * Coreboot and seebios were working correctly
+ * Seebios automatically detected the existing windows installation on the hard disk
+ * All overheating problems were gone!
+Either the cleaning of the fan or the new thermal grease or coreboot itself make the machine work better than it did before :)

 ## 6. Linux

 ### 6.1.
 Re-partition

-This Lenovo W500 has 150GB disk space, more than enough to keep the existing Windows 7 installation and to install Ubuntu alongside it, after re-sizing the existing partition (to 100G) and creating a new one (50 GB).
+This Lenovo W500 has 300 GB disk space, more than enough to keep the existing Windows 7 installation and to install Ubuntu alongside it, after re-sizing the existing partition (to 150G) and creating a new one (150 GB).

-Seebios can boot both Windows and Ubuntu.

 ### 6.2.
 Ubuntu